Medicine Wheel: An Indigenous Symbol of Well-Being and Balance

 1. Medicine for the body : The East and the energy of youth inspire healthy lifestyle choices and enhance physical well-being.

-3. Medicine for the Soul : The West encourages introspection, acceptance of experiences and inner healing.
+3. Medicine for the soul : The West encourages introspection, acceptance of experiences, and inner healing.

 4. Medicine for the mind : The North, with its wisdom and calm, inspires patience, meditation and respect for ancestral teachings.

-Offer or treat yourself to a medicine wheel
+To give or receive a medicine wheel